 CSP Directives

-A CSP header is composed of individual directives.
-Each directive acts as a specific rule for a certain resource type.
-For example:
+A CSP header is composed of individual directives — each one a rule for a specific resource type.
+For example, script-src defines which origins are allowed to execute scripts:

 • 'self': A keyword allowing scripts from your own origin.